MIA1kl/Final-Project/README.md

 ![alt text](https://github.com/MIA1kl/Final-Project/blob/master/ReadmeImages/2020-12-23_03-15-38.png?raw=true)

-When we put the book name, author name or amounts of the book, the appropriate rows are stay, and the unwanted raws are disappear:
+When we put the book name, author name or amounts of the book, the appropriate raws are stay, and the unwanted raws are disappear:

 ![alt text](https://github.com/MIA1kl/Final-Project/blob/master/ReadmeImages/2020-12-23_03-17-06.png?raw=true)